-ICSE, ISC Results 2018 Date and Time: Results to be out tomorrow at cisce.org
+ICSE, ISC Results 2018 Date and Time: Results declared at cisce.org

-- IPL 2018 Live, CSK vs SRH: Chennai Super Kings host Sunrisers Hyderabad in Pune in Match 46 of Indian Premier League

-- Naamdar, Kaamdar, Daamdar or any Samajhdar can become PM: Shatrughan Sinha tells PM Modi

-ICSE ISC results 2018: The results of ICSE Class 10th and ISC Class 12th examinations will be declared by the Indian School Certificate Examinations (CISCE) tomorrow, on Monday May 14.
-Once released, all those students who had appeared for these examinations can check their respective scores at the official website, cisce.org.
+ICSE ISC results 2018: The results of ICSE Class 10th and ISC Class 12th examinations have been declared by the Indian School Certificate Examinations (CISCE) today, on Monday May 14.
+All those students who had appeared for these examinations can check their respective scores at the official website, cisce.org.
 The results will be made available through CAREERS portal, the website of the council and through SMSes,” said CISCE Chief Executive and Secretary Gerry Arathoon.
 This year, pass percentage has been reduced by the CISCE.
 Now, a student requires 33 instead of 35 per cent for passing ICSE exams and 35 instead of 40 per cent for ISC exams.

 The ICSE examinations were held between February 26 and March 28, and ISC examinations were conducted from February 7 to April 2, 2018.